Get 80% off your plan for your first 3 months*

 Strong proposals start before you write a single word.
 Preparation helps you understand your client's needs and tailor your solution to their specific situation.

 For solicited proposals, read the RFP carefully.
 Note the submission deadline, required format, evaluation criteria, and any specific questions you need to answer.
-Missing a requirement can disqualify your proposal.
+Missing a requirement can disqualify your proposal entirely.

 Learn about your potential client's business, industry, and challenges.
-Check their website, recent news, and social media.
+Check their website, recent news, and social media profiles.
 The more you understand their situation, the more relevant your proposal will be.

 How to write a business proposal

 Your title page sets the tone for the entire proposal.
-Keep it professional and include:
+Keep it professional and include the following details.

 A table of contents helps your client navigate longer proposals and find the information they care about most.
-For proposals over 5 pages, include one.
+For proposals over five pages, include one.
 For shorter proposals, you can skip it.

 The executive summary gives a high-level overview of your proposal and why you're the right choice.
 It's often the first section a busy decision-maker reads, so make it count.